jRomn/EEG_ESP32_ADC_UnitTests/README.md

 *Declare what is called a Handles :

-	Handles are like references ( essentially a "pointer" ) that will later point to software objects ( blueprints ) of the ADC hardware and/or calibration engine inside ESP-IDF.
+Handles are like references ( essentially a "pointer” ) that will later point to software objects ( blueprints ) of the ADC hardware and/or calibration engine inside ESP-IDF.

 Think of these handles as “remote controls” that allow firmware to communicate with the ADC hardware through an abstraction layer.